As one of the most in-demand fitness supplements, there are bound to be countless protein powder options out there to choose from.

-With only 5 grams of protein per serving, I can say this product is relatively low on protein compared to other shakes.
+With only 5 grams of protein per serving, this product is relatively low on protein compared to other shakes.

-What I like about this drink is that it contains no carbohydrates, fats, and sugars, which makes it an ideal supplement for people trying to lose weight.
+I like this drink because it contains no carbohydrates, fats, or sugars, making it an ideal supplement for people trying to lose weight.

-In my opinion, this supplement would have been better if the brand incorporated more fat-burning, appetite reducing ingredients into it.
+In my opinion, this supplement would have been better if the brand had incorporated more fat-burning, appetite-reducing ingredients into it.

 If I could recommend a better alternative, I’d say the Whey Protein Isolate from Transparent Labs might be worth trying.